Obvious Manipulations in Matching without and with Contracts: Final Remarks

-Two remarks arise from the table.
-First, there are some open questions left by the present paper: (i) Are all (quantile) stable rules NOM in the many-to-one matching model without contracts and substitutable preferences for hospitals? (ii) Are there other NOM stable rules besides the doctor-optimal rule in matching models with contracts and, if so, how might these rules be characterized?
-Second, as we said before, there is a substantial difference between the models without and with contracts from the point of view of the strategic incentives of agents.
-In fact, the hospital-optimal rule does not admit obvious manipulations in the context without contracts, but it does in the context with contracts, even in the simplest one-to-one case.
+Table \ref{tabla caracterizaciones} summarizes our main findings.
+Note that these results apply to both many-to-one (with substitutable preferences) and one-to-one settings.
+From the table, two intriguing open questions emerge: Are there other NOM stable-dominating mechanisms besides $DDAM$ in matching models with contracts?
+And, is efficiency compatible with NOM in this model?

-Finally, an additional open problem arises by interchanging the roles between doctors and hospitals and considering the manipulability of rules by hospitals.
-Even in the college admission model, no stable rule exists that is not manipulable for colleges \citep[see ][]{roth1985college}.
-Therefore, in this simple context, the consideration of non-obvious manipulable matching rules looks like an interesting problem.
+Additionally, open questions arise when we interchange the roles of doctors and hospitals and consider the manipulability of mechanisms by hospitals.
+Even in the college admission model, no stable and non-manipulable mechanism for colleges exists \citep[see ][]{roth1985college}.
+Therefore, even in this straightforward context, the consideration of NOM (for colleges) mechanisms presents an interesting problem.